EasyCoding/qrcodegen-cmake/.github/CONTRIBUTING.md

 Signed-off-by: Name Surname <username@example.org>
 ```

-We cannot accept pull requests with commits without this signature.
+We cannot accept pull requests with unsigned commits.
+We need this to upstream our work in the future.

 ### Some important warnings